GraveResin/packer/README.md

 # Packer

-This is just a basic packing thing I made that packs multiples of both signed and unsigned values into larger vlaues.
+This is just a basic packing thing I made that packs multiples of both signed and unsigned values into larger values.
 I decided not to make packing of floats since the f8 isn't in rust and f128 is unstable.
 I don't know if this will be useful for anyone or if this is even made well. still learning the language and programming in general. :]

 Also if there is a mistake in this readme or if it could be better then you all know what to do.